F5Networks/f5-declarative-onboarding/docs/installation.rst

 |

-Copy the following commands to upload the package.
+Copy the following commands to upload the package (if using Mac, use the second code box for the first command).
 Note you must be in the same directory where you downloaded the RPM package.
 If you uploaded the RPM by another method, you can skip these commands.

 .. code-block:: shell